graphprotocol/graph-improvement-proposals/gips/0081-indexing-payments.md

 **This voucher release mechanism is generic and can be used for other data services:** it validates that the caller is the approved data service contract, that the token amount is within the maximum value specified by the voucher per period, and that the right amount of time has passed.
 The data service specific aspects e.g. POI validity, gas/pricing, etc. are defined at the data service contract level.
 Moreover, this contract can be immutable, so payers are protected even if the data service contract is upgraded.

-It is important to note that we cannot expect Indexers to take on risk, e.g. by agreeing to a fixed price for a specific subgraph (instead of per unit of work/gas).
-The cost of indexing each subgraph is unknown until the subgraph has been indexed, so if the price was fixed a rational Indexer would simply stop indexing when the subgraph becomes unprofitable, forcing the payer to start over.
-Tying payments as much as possible to the verifiable cost of performing the work is the best way to prevent Denial of Service scenarios, just like with gas in Ethereum.
+Note that we do not expect Indexers to agree to a fixed price for a specific subgraph (instead of per unit of work/gas).
+The cost of indexing each subgraph is unknown until the subgraph has been indexed, so if the price was fixed a rational Indexer would simply stop indexing when the subgraph becomes unprofitable, which is not in the best interest of either the indexer or the payer.
+Basing payments as much as possible to the verifiable cost of performing the work is the best way to facilitate fair and efficient provision of service, just like with gas in Ethereum.

 ## Copyright Waiver